Alexa Avilés: Elected office

 In 2021, Avilés defeated five other candidates to win the Democratic nomination, prevailing over her closest opponent Yu Lin 65%-35%. in the fifth round of ranked choice voting.
 She received endorsements from U.S. Senator Bernie Sanders, Congressmembers Nydia Velázquez and Alexandria Ocasio-Cortez, State Senators Julia Salazar and Jabari Brisport, Assemblymember Marcela Mitaynes, the Working Families Party, United Federation of Teachers, District Council 37, and other local groups and elected officials.
 No Republican challenged her in the November 2021 general election, and Avilés won with over 80% of the vote.
 She took office in January 2022.

+In 2025, Avilés was criticized by primary opponent Ling Ye for not supporting building more housing, saying "Avilés often doesn’t want anything built unless it’s truly affordable".
+Avilés' team pointed out her work on securing funding for affordable housing, homeownership programs, and rent-stabilized housing.

 Personal life

 She lives with her husband, Frankie, and her two daughters in Sunset Park, where she has lived since 2000.

 Avilés is a board member of the Management Assistance Group, and serves on the Racial Justice Advisory Council of the Brooklyn Community Foundation.
-She is a member of Brooklyn Community Board 7 and serves as the president of the PS 172 parent-teacher association.
+She was a member of Brooklyn Community Board 7 and served as the president of the PS 172 parent-teacher association.

-She is a member of the Democratic Socialists of America.
+She is a member of the New York City chapter of Democratic Socialists of America.